NVIDIA/edk2-nvidia/Platform/NVIDIA/Jetson/Build.md

 ## Supported Configuration Details

-The following steps have only been validated with Ubuntu 20.04 with GCC5 toolchain.
+The following steps have only been validated with Ubuntu 18.04 and 20.04 with the GCC5 toolchain.

 ## EDK2 Developer environment